SDK Authentication

 Choose a preset

-Select Standard for least-privilege access or Admin if the agent needs elevated
+Select Standard for the payment lifecycle plus read access, or Admin if the agent also

 Via API